kusoroadeolu/sse-client/README.md

 var jsonData = queue.peek();
 ```

+### Choosing Between Callbacks and Queue
+- **Callbacks**: Best for fast, async processing.
+Events are delivered on virtual threads.
+- **Queue**: Best when you need control over consumption rate.
+Poll when ready.
+- **Both**: Events go to both.
+Useful if callbacks handle logging while queue handles business logic.

+### Thread safety
+The clients internal synchronization prevents corruption.
+</br> Queue modifications from `add()` and `clear()` are only allowed from the connecting thread otherwise an `IllegalStateEx` is thrown.

 ### Queue semantics
 - The queue is bounded by `maxNumOfEvents`
 - When full, the client [throws]